ScoutMeto/CodeWars_URLShortener/README.md

 # CodeWars_URLShortener

 NOTE: This task is very important for me - it is the first time I solve Kata level 5 ... and it is not so difficult (!), but I solved it 3 times before this final solution.
-Every solution was unicate and functional.
+Each solution was unicate and functional.
 I had tha same problem each time - limit for testing is 16000 ms (my code was slow).
 I optimized it and this is my best.

 https://www.codewars.com/kata/5fee4559135609002c1a1841/java